joshbegley/nyt-latest/README.md

 `The skirmishes with immigration agents of the past few days are dwarfed by the widespread rioting, vandalism and violence that engulfed whole neighborhoods in 1992.`\
 https://nytimes.com/2025/06/08/us/la-riots-1992-immigration-protests.html

-**Tony Awards 2025 Live Updates: How to Watch and What to Expect**\
+**Tonys 2025 Live Updates: Stars of a Record-Breaking Season Arrive on Red Carpet**\
-`A starry Broadway season with a strong box office will be celebrated in a ceremony hosted by Cynthia Erivo.
+`Broadway will celebrate its year of artistic triumphs and record box office grosses in a ceremony hosted by Cynthia Erivo.
 There’s a “Hamilton” performance as well.`\
 https://nytimes.com/live/2025/06/08/theater/tony-awards

 **Elliott wary of 'wasting years of career' amid limited Liverpool game time**\